Azure/acs-demos/README.md

 A simple logging simulator used to test long running microservices on Azure Container Service.
+A simple autoscaler is included.

 This project consists of a number of Docker containers each desinged to perform a specific function.
 The main containers are:

   * logging_base - the container on which all other containers are based
   * simulate_logging - a container that simluates a period of logging activity, writes log items into the queue
   * rest_enqueue - provides a REST API for adding messages to the queue
   * analyze_logs - reads log queue and creates summary log data
+  * microscaling - an autoscaler that scales te analyer up and down depending on the amount of work needed
   * cli - a simple CLI tool for working with the data produced by the simulateion and he analyzer

 At present it uses Azure Storage Queues and Tables.

+## How it works

+One or more "producer" containers put "work" into a queue.

+One or more "consumer" containers pull work from the queue, process it and write some summary data to a table.

+[Optionally] A rest service allows "work" to be placed into the queue

+[Optionally - DC/OS only] a "microscaler" scales the consumers up/down in response to the amount of work in the queue.

+[Optionally] The CLI is used to query the state of the queue and table

 ## Setup

-Create a storage account for your application to use.
+Create a n Azure Storage Account for your application to use.
 Then copy `env.conf.tmpl` to `env.conf` and add values for all the properties that are necessary.